Surgery for Hiatal Hernia

 Types of Hiatal Hernias

-There are two main types of hiatal hernias: sliding and paraesophageal (next to the esophagus): In a sliding hiatal hernia, the lower esophagus and upper part of the stomach that connects to the esophagus both slide up into the chest through the hiatus.
+There are two main types of hiatal hernias: sliding and rolling or paraesophageal (next to the esophagus): In a sliding hiatal hernia, the lower esophagus and upper part of the stomach that connects to the esophagus both slide up into the chest through the hiatus.
 This is the more common type of hernia.

-A paraesophageal hernia is less common, but is more cause for concern.
+A rolling or paraesophageal hernia is less common, but is more cause for concern.
 In a paraesophageal hernia, the lower esophagus and upper part of the stomach that connects to the stomach stay in their normal locations, but another part of the stomach squeezes through the hiatus, landing next to the esophagus.
 Although you can have this type of hernia without any symptoms, the danger is that the stomach can become “strangulated,” or have its blood supply shut off, if it is not pulled down into the abdomen.

 - Injury to the area